 - Readings by Maryann Corbett, Sally Nacker, Melissa Balmain, Michael Brown, Anton Yakovlev, Carolyn Raphael, Matt Miller, Debra Bruce, and Annie Finch

-Panel Discussion: An Appraisal of Kim Bridgford’s Poetry
+Panel Discussion: An ApprECIATION of Kim Bridgford’s Poetry

 - Introduced by Linda Stern

 - Panelists: Allison Joseph, Wendy Sloan, and Joyce Wilson